 Cheltenham Racecourse is home to some of the most valuable and prestigious races in the National Hunt season.
 Of course, most of them take place during the Cheltenham Festival but there are some excellent races held much earlier in the season during Cheltenham’s November Meeting.

-The BetVictor Handicap Chase takes place on the Saturday of the November Meeting and is one of its feature races.
+The November Handicap Chase takes place on the Sunday of the November Meeting, having previously run and is one of its feature races.
 It may be a handicap but this Grade 3 regularly features horses who go on to compete at the top level, with recent years even seeing horses return to Cheltenham in March to compete in the Gold Cup.

 Stayers to the Fore